martin-ockajak/automorph/docs/Architecture.md

 ## Client

-The client provides automatic creation of transparent proxy instances for remote RPC endpoints defined by existing API classes.
-Additionally, it also supports direct calls and notifications of remote API functions.
+The client can be used to transparently perform type-safe remote API calls or send one-way messages.

+Remote APIs can be invoked statically using transparent proxy instances automatically derived from specified API traits or dynamically by supplying the required type information on invocation.

 **Depends on**